-Unemployment benefit is a cash benefit paid to unemployed people who are trying to find work with an employer.
-To receive unemployment benefit you must be unemployed and available to work for at least 4 days in any week.
+Unemployment benefit is a cash benefit paid to unemployed people who are looking for work with an employer.
+To receive unemployment benefit you must be unemployed, available for and actively seeking work.

 You will also need to show that you meet two other requirements that relate to your social insurance contributions record:

-- You need to have made at least 26 social insurance contributions payments as an employed person in Guernsey, at any time in your working life.
+- You need to have made at least 26 social insurance contribution payments as an employed person in Guernsey, at any time in your working life.

-- You also need to have made at least 26 contributions payments as an employed person or have received contribution credits as an employed person during the relevant contribution year.
+- You also need to have made at least 26 contribution payments as an employed person or have received contribution credits as an employed person during the relevant contribution year.

-As well as these contributions requirements, you will need to hold a valid Right to Work document before you can receive unemployment benefit.
-More information about how you can get a Right to Work document is provided on the Right to Work page in the downloads section.
+As well as these contributions requirements, you will need to hold a valid residency certificate or employment permit before you can receive unemployment benefit.
+More information about how to apply for a residency certificate or employment permit is provided on the Residence Certificates and Permits page in the useful links section.